-Performance Standards are the minimum requirements to address the goals of ECEAP.
+Performance Standards are the minimum requirements to address the goals of 0-3 ECEAP.
 Contractors are encouraged to exceed standards based on community, child and family needs to:

-- Provide a comprehensive pre-kindergarten program that integrates education, family support and health services. - Foster the development of the whole child and enhance opportunities for success in school and life. - Focus on parent and family strengths and support each parent as their child's first and most important teacher and provider of safety, loving care and stability. - Honor each family's culture and language, and ensure culturally-relevant services.
+- Provide a comprehensive center based infant/toddler program that integrates education, family support and health services. - Foster the development of the whole child and enhance opportunities for success in school and life. - Focus on parent and family strengths and support each parent as their child's first and most important teacher and provider of safety, loving care and stability. - Acknolwedge, Affirm and Honor each family's culture and language, and ensure culturally-relevant services. - Ensure that Parents and Families know and feel that 0-3 ECEAP cherishes their child.